pinterest/ktlint/readme.md

 To check code style - `gradle ktlint` (it's also bound to `gradle check`).
 To run formatter - `gradle ktlintFormat`.

+**Another option** is [jlleitschuh/ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) Gradle plugin.
+It's more aligned with the way things are usually done in Gradle, requires almost no configuration and has some unique features.
+Check it out!

 #### ... with [IntelliJ IDEA](https://www.jetbrains.com/idea/)

 Go to `File -> Settings... -> Editor`